Pawventures

 A large off-leash area within Zilker Park, Austin’s most famous park.
 Open grassy field with good shade trees.
 Close to Barton Springs Pool and the Barton Creek Greenbelt trailhead.

-- Tips: This area gets muddy after rain.
-Can be very crowded during events and festivals (Austin City Limits Festival takes over Zilker each October).
+• Tips: Gets muddy after rain.
+Can be very crowded during events (Austin City Limits Festival takes over Zilker each October).

 The Barton Creek Greenbelt is a 12.7-mile trail system through limestone canyons, creek beds, and swimming holes.
-While the official rule is dogs on leash, the Greenbelt has long been de facto off-leash, with most dogs running free and swimming in the creek.
+While the official rule is dogs on leash, the Greenbelt has long functioned as de facto off-leash, with most dogs running free and swimming in the creek.

 Popular swimming holes along the Greenbelt:

-- Campbell’s Hole: A deep pool at the base of a cliff.
-Good swimming for dogs and humans.
+• Campbell’s Hole: A deep pool at the base of a cliff.

 Yard Bar

-Austin’s first bar and off-leash dog park combo.
+Austin’s original bar and off-leash dog park combo.
 A 1-acre fenced off-leash area adjacent to a full bar with craft beer, cocktails, and food.
-This is the genius Austin innovation: your dog plays while you drink.
 Entry requires proof of vaccination and a waiver.

 Dog-Friendly Dining